linuxdeepin/deepin-editor/README.md

 ## Usage

-Below is keymap list for deepin-terminal:
+Below is keymap list for deepin-editor:

 ## Config file